archfrog/KioskForge/README.md

 * Touch screen input insofar the particular touch screen is supported out of the box by the target operating system.
 * Ethernet and/or WIFI networking.

+**NOTE**: Intel Compute Sticks generally run very unreliably with Ubuntu Server 24.04.x so they are *not* supported at all.

 Customization of the target kiosk machine can be done using KioskForge.py or using an editor to create an INI-style file:

 | Name             | INI Field       | Type    | Description                                                                 |